grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 ### Deploy the Grafana Helm charts

-Now we have setup the Grafana Helm repository succesfully, we can start to deploy it on our Kubernetes cluster.
+After you have set up the Grafana Helm repository, you can start to deploy it on your Kubernetes cluster.

 When you deploy Grafana Helm charts, use a separate namespace instead of relying on the default namespace.
 The default namespace might already have other applications running, which can lead to conflicts and other potential issues.

 When you create a new namespace in Kubernetes, you can better organize, allocate, and manage cluster resources.
-For more information about Namespaces, refer to [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+For more information, refer to [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 1. To create a namespace, run the following command: